pjercic/hrvanalysis/README.md

 - Focus percentage: 'rmssdRangeRatioFocus', **rmssdRangeRatioFocus * 100**
 - Focus speed: 'rmssdMaxSpeedStress', **this value is RMSSD per second [Rps], like kilometers per hour [kmh]**
 - Calm speed: 'rmssdMaxSpeedRelax', **this value is RMSSD per second [Rps], like kilometers per hour [kmh]**
-- Rest score: restScore, **this values is index score [1-10] specifying how good the average HRV is**
+- Rest score: 'restScore', **this values is index score [1-10] specifying how good the average HRV is**
-- Balance score: balanceScore, **this values is index score [1-10] specifying how balanced is user to keep the same level of HRV**
+- Balance score: 'balanceScore', **this values is index score [1-10] specifying how balanced is user to keep the same level of HRV**
 - HR graph: 'hrArray', **A list indexed with datetime values received as input**
 - HR avg: 'hrMean': mean_hr,
 - HR max: 'hrMax': max_hr,